EncryptLuke/EncryptLuke/README.md

 - 👋 Hi, I’m @EncryptLuke
-- 👀 I’m interested in TETR.IO and programming
+- 👀 I’m interested in gaming and programming.
 - 🌱 I’m currently improving on my knowledge of  C++, C#, Java, JS and Swift.
 - 📫 How to reach me: Luke .-.#4500